fenrishunter500/FATEBOOK/New Stress Track.md

 During combat, a Mahou Shoujo can elect to allow damage to either apply to her Purity or her Physical/Mental Stress tracks as applicable.
 However, this choice is only available to her so long as there are more Purity boxes crossed off than Physical and Mental combined.

 Players start with two Purity stress boxes, and can gain additional boxes in a similar fashion to the Physical and Mental stress tracks.
-Any of her three Magical skills are ranked at Average (+1) or Fair (+2) for a single additional stress box.
-If two of the three are at Good (+3) or higher, she instead receives two additional stress boxes.
+If any of her three Magical skills are ranked at Average (+1) or Fair (+2) she gains a single additional stress box; if any are at Good (+3) or higher, she instead receives two additional stress boxes.
 In addition, if at least one of these skills is at Superb (+5) or higher the Mahou Shoujo will also gain an additional Mild consequence slot, and if all three are ranked Superb (+5) she also gains an additional Moderate consequence slot.
 These slots are specifically restricted to Purity harm and cannot be used to lessen the impact of a physical or mental hit.

 ## Filling the Purity Track